FisherC212/travel-site/README.md

 This page has been built with mobile-first and accessibility in mind, and makes use of features such as loading elements only when scrolled to, and lazyloading images for faster loading times.

-You can view the finished site here: <a href="https://fisherc212.github.io/travel-site/" target="_blank">Live travel-site page</a>
+You can view the finished site here: <a href="https://fisherc212.github.io/travel-site/">Live travel-site page</a>